 “Medical Emergencies — What Non-Professionals Can Do to Help” (online-only) 1 hr.

 - a.k.a.
 “What to Do Until Medical Help Arrives”

 - pre-recorded (can be started/stopped/paused, etc., as you like)

 Although most of the curriculum will be based on information taught in CPR-Twin Cities, American Red Cross and American Heart Association classes, it is an abbreviated class.
-And, since there is no set curriculum, and little hands-on practice, there is no certification.
-As with all classes, we recommend that you read class descriptions and check with your employer, school, professional organization before registering, so you’re certain that this class will meet their requirements.
+And, since it is lecture-only, there is no certification.

 *All prices are subject to change without notice.